clockworklabs/homebrew-tap/README.md

 # Clockwork Labs Homebrew Tap

-This is a custom [Homebrew](https://brew.sh) tap for Clockwork Labs.
+This is an official [Homebrew](https://brew.sh) tap for Clockwork Labs.

 ### Latest release